HendrikJanBosman/emdrosapp_src/README.md

 ## database kernels
 All programs can work with various database families (having, e.g., different languages or database setups), which I call kernels.
 The kernel is specified with the -k option (default is bhebrew).
+At present, the following kernels are provided:
+* **bhebrew**: Biblical Hebrew databases derived from the ETCBC database.
+This repo presently only contains **threni_hjb**, the database of the book of Lamentations used in my PhD research.
+* **oldenglish**: an experimental database of some Old English (Anglo-Saxon) documents.
+* **esperanto**: an experimental database of the book of Lamentations in Esperanto.

+The latter two have no linguistic pretention, but only serve to demonstrate the widely varying possibilities.

 ## linguistic modes
 All programs can work in a number of linguistic modes (specified with the -m option).